srinivasseshu/learn-kafka/README.md

 - Customer names a-e go to partition-0
 - Customer names f-m go to partition-1
 - Customer names n-z go to partition-2

+### Consumer Groups

+Consumers can be a part of Consumer Group.

+The number of consumers in a ConsumerGroup can be from 1 to Total#ofPartitionsForThatTopic

+If consumers are part of a ConsumerGroup, then each consumer will get part of the data for that topic.

+For Example, for a topic, the partitions are
+- Server1
+    - P0
+    - P3
+- Server2
+    - P1
+    - P2

+- Consumer Group A
+    - C1 - Reads P0, P3 from Server1
+    - C2 - Reads P1, P2 from Server2

+- Consumer Group B
+    - C3 - Reads P0 from Server1
+    - C4 - Reads P3 from Server1
+    - C5 - Reads P1 from Server2
+    - C6 - Reads P2 from Server2

 ```
 adfdfad